TheFinks/Fossology-Ninka/design/ui_mockups/command_line/mockup_walkthrough.md

 1. Section 1 is the installation and configuration of necessary files.
 The bulk of it is how to configure FOSSology.
 2. Section 2 is what it looks like from a user's perspective when using the system from the command line.
-3. Section 3 is what it looks like from a user’s perspective if the system is being used from a web interface.
+3. Section 3 is what it looks like from a user's perspective if the system is being used from a web interface.
 4. Section 4 takes a look "under the hood" and shows how the scanner works point by point.

 **Disclaimer:** I am not sure how much configuration of FOSSology is needed to run it in the way our system is intending.
 However, until we know otherwise, we are assuming a full installation and configuration are necessary.